prime31/Nez/FAQs/Scene-Entity-Component.md

 Component Lifecycle methods:

-- **onAddedToEntity**: Called when the Component is added to an entity
+- **onAddedToEntity**: Called when the Component is added to an entity after all pending component changes are committed
 - **onRemovedFromEntity**:  Called when the component is removed from its entity.
 Do all cleanup here.
 - **onEntityPositionChanged**: called when the entity's position changes.
 This allows components to be aware that they have moved due to the parent entity moving.
-- **onAwake**: called in the same frame as onAddedToEntity but after all pending component changes are committed
 - **update**: called each frame as long as the Entity and Component are enabled
 - **debugRender**: conditionally called.
 See Entity section for details.
 - **onEnabled**: called when the parent Entity or the Component is enabled